andreas-schwenk/web-template/README.md

 We will **not** cover JavaScript libraries for rapidly building user interfaces, such as `React`, `vue.js`, or `angular`, as we believe it is necessary to first understand the foundations.
 These libraries should be used **after** studying this tutorial.

-We will not provide a detailed introduction to JavaScript syntax but will demonstrate object-oriented JavaScript code that is easy to understand.
-The focus will be on classes, private methods, and a well-structured project setup.
+We will not provide a detailed introduction to JavaScript syntax but will demonstrate object-oriented JavaScript code that is easy to understand, and a well-structured project setup.

 Finally, we will demonstrate how to include external libraries and use a build tool to bundle and minify the code.